-In 2011, taxpayer had net losses of \$500,000.
-Redetermine taxpayer's taxable income under the rules of § 172 if taxpayer's taxable income would otherwise have been the following amounts for the years in question.
+In 2018, taxpayer had net losses of \$500,000.
+Taxpayer is neither a farmer nor an insurance company.
+Determine taxpayer's taxable income under the rules of § 172 if taxpayer's taxable income would otherwise have been the following amounts for the years in question.